jasonrichardsmith/aws-gaming-cloudformation/README.md

 the AutoScaling Group changing its capacity.
 Otherwise no snapshotting or automatic EBS mounting will occur.

 Please do not rely on snapshotting to work!
+I am not responsible for lost data.

 There is no snapshot cleanup at this time.
 You will have to manually remove old snapshots.
 If anything fails you may have old EBS volumes laying around.